bobbles911/join-gopro-files/README.md

 join-gopro.py
 ```

-All the appropriate gopro video parts in the current directory will be joined together.
+All the appropriate gopro video parts will be joined together.

 ### Credits